 These awards were part of the strategy to encourage more women to work by celebrating the outstanding achievements made by other women blazing the trail.

 From 1998 to now, the awards have uncovered inspiring women who are excelling in a range of fields in business, many of which do this in addition to supporting the community and raising families.

 After assisting Celena with the establishment of the SCBWN Awards, Michelle Hamer was at the helm just one month after WIW officially changed its name to Sunshine Coast Business Women’s Network Inc. Michelle remained as president from March 2000 until February 2003, and stayed on as the award judging chair from 2003 to 2012.

 Michelle says she is extremely proud of the history that has been created by every single member of the network, from the members and volunteer executive all the way through to the sponsors who have continually supported their mission.

 By this stage, the SCBWN was considered a significant organisation in its own right as a professional and respected entity in the community.

 Karen Neuendorf’s presidency from February 2003 to 2007 saw membership grow from around 100 to more than 400.
 Karen’s legacy is the SCBWN bursary, which supports four women studying at the University of the Sunshine Coast who have also shown a dedication to and involvement in, the wider community.

-Sue Willis, who was president from 2008 to 2011, Michalle Faulkner, who served from 2012 to 2014, and Vickie Magic who led the SCBWN from 2015 to 2017, have all left their signature on the network and assisted in evolving it to the fine-tuned organisation it is today.
+Sue Willis, who was president from 2008 to 2011, Michalle Faulkner, who served from 2012 to 2014, and Vickie Magic who led the SCBWN from 2015 to 2017 and more recently, Roz White until 2021, have all left their signature on the network and assisted in evolving it to the fine-tuned organisation it is today.